-And please do NOT think that because they’ve witnessed you do it 101 times, that they should automatically know how to do it themselves.
+And please do NOT assume that simply because they’ve witnessed you do it 849 times, that they should automatically know how to do it themselves.
 You would think this should be the case, but it’s not.

 4. LET them do it.

 Once you’ve asked them to do something and shown them how to do it, then back off!

 Don’t hover around watching to make sure they do it perfectly!
 That is super annoying — I know this because Dave told me how annoying it was when I did it to him early in our marriage!

 He said if I wanted him to help out, then I would have to relax and let him do it his way.
 Maybe it wasn’t exactly the way I would fold the clothes or load the dishwasher, or scrub a toilet… but it was good enough!

 Of course, there might still be times when you need to step in and offer more instruction or help (like if they’re using bleach in the colored laundry or completely ignoring the underside of the toilet seat) but don’t continually correct them or hover around waiting for them to make another mistake!